 Conclusions

-• don’t think in terms of sentences.
+- don’t think in terms of sentences.

-• if you use --line-by-line you need to be aware of what it does and structure your data yourself.
+you need to be aware of what it does and structure your data yourself. - things are constantly changing and other libraries might implement different approaches.

 That’s it.
 Let me know what you think and if this guide matches your experience.
 Cheers.